tduyng/tduyng.github.io/content/blog/2025-11-24-justfile-my-favorite-task-runner/index.md

   cargo test  # RUST_BACKTRACE is available
 ```

-Use `$` prefix and the parameter becomes environment variable in that recipe.
+I use `$` prefix and the parameter becomes environment variable in that recipe.

 - **Just can load `.env` files automatically**

-Add this to your Justfile:
+I add this to my Justfile:

 ```just
 set dotenv-load